World War II photos preserved through the United Bank Center for Military and Veteran Studies

 “I knew that I had history in my hands,” she recalled.
 “Most people never see original photographs related to a historical event, and here I was holding actual photographs from World War II that included images related to the Japanese surrender that ended it.”

 Sedorenko recently began to think about finding some way to place the collection in a permanent archive.
-That led her to the Center for Military and Veteran Studies at Coastal Carolina University.
-Established in 2010, the center focuses on military and veterans history, including the on-campus production of a televised oral history program with area military veterans, which airs daily at 10:30 a.m. and 7:30 p.m. on HTC and Time-Warner Cable via Education Channel 12.
-Sedorenko contacted center director Rod Gragg and was pleased to learn that the center partners with institutions such as the Library of Congress, the U.S. Air Force Museum and the U.S. Marine Corps Archive to help preserve oral history, historical documents and photography related to American veterans and the U.S. Armed Forces.
+That led her to the United Bank Center for Military and Veteran Studies at Coastal Carolina University.
+Established in 2010, the center focuses on veteran studies and military science, including the on-campus production of a televised oral history program with veterans of the U.S. Armed Forces, which airs daily on HTC and Spectrum cable on the South Carolina Grand Strand.
+Sedorenko contacted center director Rod Gragg and was pleased to learn that the center partners with the Veterans History Project at the Library of Congress, and service branch museums and archives to help preserve oral history, historical documents, and photographs related to American veterans and the U.S. Armed Forces.

 “We have thousands of photographs from World War II, but we had never seen many of the photographs in this collection,” said James Zobel, the senior archivist at the MacArthur Memorial Museum.
 “They include photos related to the Japanese surrender, photos of General MacArthur, and photos of the Philippines Campaign in which U.S. forces liberated the Philippines from Japanese occupation.
 Preserving them will add to the historical evidence of that campaign and the surrender that ended World War II.”